-Service Referral: The service referral project makes it easier to share and maintain information on local services that are available for people that need them the most.
+Benetech Service Net: The Benetech Service Net platform makes it easier to share and maintain information on local services for people that need them the most.
 These critical services can include food, shelter, healthcare, job training, child care, legal, and family support services.
-At the heart of Benetech's model is an open standards data exchange platform (Open Referral) that enables resource data to be shared in real-time across pretty much any tool the on-the-ground service providers may be using.
-By successfully coordinating data among multiple stakeholders, the Open Referral project can generate tools and practices that yield transformative change for communities that need these services.
+This data exchange solution enables resource data to be shared in real-time across service providers.
+By successfully coordinating data among multiple stakeholders, Service Net can generate tools and practices that yield transformative change for communities that need these services.

-Math Editor: Benetech developed an accessible internet-based math editor that will enable all students to work through math problems, recording and showing their math work as they solve problems.
+Benetech Math Share: Benetech developed an accessible internet-based math editor that will enable all students to work through math problems, recording and showing their math work as they solve problems.
 Ultimately, Benetech's editor will offer many input and output modes, addressing a large range of students' needs (supporting math manipulations done by typing, handwriting, or speaking math, as well as math outputs rendered via visual display, speech, and braille).
-This tool can also provide teachers unprecedented access to view how students actually solve math equations and where they make mistakes.
+This tool can also provide teachers unprecedented access to view how students actually solve math equations and where they make mistakes, which is not available in most online learning environments.
 By basing Benetech's open source tool on web technologies, Benetech is better positioned to integrate it with popular online learning platforms already in use for teaching.
 A web-based system will also increase the potential for students to have access to the technology at home on their own devices, so they can work independently outside the classroom in the same environment.